usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/SeqCompiler.rst

 		For AND gates only, the number of bases in the internal loop toehold for the second input on an AND gate.
 This can be 5 bases (default) or 6 bases.

 	otype: *Boolean*, *optional*, *if NONE,1*
 		Specifying the type of output strand to encode.
-1 refers to an output that has a ribozyme sequence at the 3' end mimic the cleaved output of a ctRSD reaction.
+1 (default) refers to an output that has a ribozyme sequence at the 3' end to mimic the cleaved output of a ctRSD reaction.
 0 refers to an output sequence that ends in a terminator and does not use a ribozyme.

 	rna: *Boolean*, *optional*, *if NONE,0*
 		Make the output sequence the RNA encoded in the template rather than the DNA template sequence.